Nearly forty years passed, but who's counting?

 What a crock.
 I don't buy it.

 Corporations are not people.
-They're a handful of cowards, each hiding behind the other, hoping their dirty money can lead the way for even fuller pockets.
+They're a handful of them, each hiding behind the other, hoping their pockets expand.

 Just business as usual.